 Read Proverbs 18:21.
-What two powers does the tongue posses?
+What two powers do our tongues posses?
 Which of those do you want your words to reflect?
 What can you do today to make that happen?

 More from the Girlfriends

-Today’s post is an excerpt from Gwen Smith’s new book, I WANT IT ALL, which gives you practical help that will connect your struggles to the solutions and strength of God found in the Bible.
-Order yours today from Amazon, Barnes & Noble, ChristianBook.com or your favorite retailer.
+Today’s post is an excerpt from Gwen Smith’s new book, I WANT IT ALL, which gives you practical help to connect your struggles with the solutions and strength of God found in the Bible.
+Got Prime?
+Order yours from Amazon.
 For a signed copy, get yours from the store on Gwen’s website!

 Pssst!
 Gwen wants to connect on Instagram!
 (Her stories are fun!)